 “I’d been wanting the Sugar to do a major project with Butch Morris, to solidify the connection between his Conductions and ours.
 After we set the studio date, it turned out Jared couldn’t make it and Melvin Gibbs could.
 Then we found out Pete Cosey was going to be in town to work with Mel, so some serendipity was in the house.
 In one stroke we paid homage to Stravinsky, to Cosey and the Agharta band, to Butch and his invention of Conduction, and to that awesome and under-sung Power Tools album Gibbs had done with Bill Frisell and [Ronald] Shannon Jackson back in 1987—in my humble opinion, the most paradigm-shifting power trio record since Band of Gypsys…Pete Cosey, I’ve known since the early ’80s, housed him or found him free lodging.
 He’s the background radiation and patron saint of out guitar players.
 First time we played Chicago, he came, said he wanted to jump onstage and jam but didn’t know the format.
 I said, ‘Man, you are the format.'”

-Bill Milkowski interviewed Cosey for Jazz Times in 2007 (that’s where the photo above comes from).
+Bill Milkowski interviewed Cosey for Jazz Times in 2007.
 Read that piece here.

 Here’s a clip of Cosey with Miles in Vienna, 1973: